Top MTB Pedals for the Ultimate Ride

 Shimano PD-M520

-These are the pedals that come on your buddy’s bike that they’ve been riding for a decade.
+The Shimano PD-M520 pedals are the ones that come on your buddy’s bike that they’ve been riding for a decade.
 They work.
 SPD system is the most common, so cleats and replacement parts are available everywhere.

 Adjustable tension lets you set how hard they are to clip out.
 Start loose, tighten as you get comfortable.
 Affordable entry point that performs well above its price.